mrkekseek/System-for-getting-feedbacks-about-dentist-clinics-via-different-social-networks/README.md

 ### Contribution guidelines ###

-If you work locally, please also pull the latest changes to the development version on our test server.
+* If you prefer to work on your own local server, please also pull the latest changes to the development version on our test server.
 It's located at 37.97.132.90 - URL: http://pr.cloudrocket.co
-For SSH login please contact repo owner.
+* Please always use proper CodeIgniter database migrations so that database schemes keep synchronised across different versions.
+* Do not close issues if you worked on them.
+Just add a comment so that the project manager can test it.
+If it is deemed to be good enough to merge to production, we will ask you to do so.

 ### Who do I talk to? ###